Malachi E. Bravo

 • Member of the Federal Bar Association

-• Member of San Antonio Black Lawyers Association
+• Member of the San Antonio Black Lawyers Association

 • Member of Texas Bar College